 You’ll find layer upon layer of cinnamon sugar swirled through this quick bread.
 It’s so delicious!
 Soft and sweet, with loads of cinnamon flavor, snickerdoodle bread is perfect with a hot beverage or a glass of milk.

-Hopefully you’ve had the opportunity to try snickerdoodles, the popular sugar cookie that’s rolled in cinnamon sugar.
-It’s one of the most popular recipes on my site, along with snickerdoodle bars.
 Did you know you can buy snickerdoodle cereal, snickerdoodle coffee creamer, and snickerdoodle beverages, even cocktails?
 This snickerdoodle martini by A Beautiful Mess is calling my name…

 I was wondering where in the world the name snickerdoodle comes from.
 It’s kind of a funny word.
 When a person snickers, it’s a sort of a suppressed laugh, and doodle is what you do when you’re bored.
 What’s that got to do with cookies?!